DrDanicka/trading_strategy_tester/docs/llm/index.md

 ### Running locally

 To run the LLM locally we used the [Ollama](https://ollama.com) framework.
 Because of the hardware limitations, we used 1B and 3B Llama models which can be fine-tuned on a single GPU or Neural Engine in Apple Silicon which was our case.

+## Generating strategies

+For generating strategies we use two approaches:

+- First is to generate whole strategy object from natural language description.
+- Second is to generate only parameters of the strategy listed in the [Strategy module](../dev/modules/strategy.md) and then combine them into the strategy object.